digitalcenturysf/hexo-lite/readme.md

 	![](/img/i3.png)

-	c) Click on the Browse button and find the viktor-lite.zip file  and then click on the "Install" button.
+	c) Click on the Browse button and find the hexo-lite.zip file  and then click on the "Install" button.

 	![](/img/i4.png)